mj-xmr/SolOptXMR/README.md

 ```

 ## Configuration
 By default, the project will create `$HOME/.config/solar/geo.json`, which is expected to be modified by you, according to the physical location of the solar farm.
+In the same directory other configuration files will be created with some default reasonable values.
+Currently the system doesn't work very well with the number of mining machines larger than 2.

 The variable `city` is meant to deliver weather reports.
 It is possible, that your farm's location is so remote, that the city where it belongs, isn't listed on the weather reports.